Doha: Education

 Doha is the educational center of the country and contains the highest preponderance of schools and colleges.
 In 1952, the first formal boys' school was opened in Doha.
 This was proceeded by the opening of the first formal girls' school three years later.
 The first university in the state, Qatar University, was opened in 1973.
 It provided separate faculties for men and women.

 Education City, a 14 km2 education complex launched by non-profit organization Qatar Foundation, began construction in 2000.
 It houses eight universities, the country's top high school, and offices for Al Jazeera's children television channel.
 It is geographically located in Al Rayyan municipality's Al Luqta, Al Gharrafa, Gharrafat Al Rayyan and Al Shagub districts, but falls under the umbrella of Metropolitan Doha.

-In 2009, the government launched the World Innovation Summit for Education (WISE), a global forum that brings together education stakeholders, opinion leaders and decision makers from all over the world to discuss educational issues.
+In 2009, the government launched the World Innovation Summit for Education (WISE), a global forum that brings together education stakeholders, opinion leaders and decision-makers from all over the world to discuss educational issues.
 The first edition was held in Doha in November 2009.

 Some of the universities in Doha include:

 Sports

 Football

 Football is the most popular sport in Doha.
 There are six Doha-based sports clubs with football teams competing in the Qatar Stars League, the country's top football league.
 They are Al Ahli, Al Arabi, Al Sadd, Al-Duhail and Qatar SC.
 Al Sadd, Al Arabi and Qatar SC are the three most successful teams in the league's history.

 Numerous football tournaments have been hosted in Doha.
 The most prestigious tournaments include the 1988 and 2011 editions of the AFC Asian Cup and the 1995 FIFA World Youth Championship.

-In December 2010, Qatar won the rights to host the 2022 FIFA World Cup.
-Three of the nine newly announced stadiums will be constructed in Doha, including Sports City Stadium, Doha Port Stadium, and Qatar University Stadium.
-Additionally, the Khalifa International Stadium is set to undergo an expansion.
+In December 2010, Qatar won the right to host the 2022 FIFA World Cup.
+Three of the nine newly announced stadiums were constructed in Doha, including Sports City Stadium, Doha Port Stadium, and Qatar University Stadium.
+Additionally, the Khalifa International Stadium underwent expansion.

 Considering the country's rapid development for the 2022 World Cup, FIFA awarded the hosting rights of 2019 FIFA Club World Cup and 2020 FIFA Club World Cup also to Qatar.

 Basketball

 Doha was the host of the official 2005 FIBA Asia Championship, where Qatar's national basketball team finished 3rd, its best performance to date, and subsequently qualified for the Basketball World Cup.

+The city will host matches for the 2027 FIBA Basketball World Cup.

 The majority of the teams that make up the official Qatari Basketball League are based in Doha.